Quartz/Chartbuilder/README.md

 ------------------------
 ###Getting started
 1. Download source
-2. from the terminal navigate to the source folder run python -m SimpleHTTPServer
+2. from the terminal navigate to the source folder run `python -m SimpleHTTPServer`
-3. Open Google Chrome, navigate to http://localhost:8000/
+3. Open Google Chrome, navigate to [http://localhost:8000/](http://localhost:8000/)

 ####Charting time Series Data
-1. Find some time series data (may I suggest this)
+1. Find some time series data (may I suggest [this](https://docs.google.com/a/qz.com/spreadsheet/ccc?key=0AtrPfe-ScVhJdGg0a2hKZU1JaWZ4ZGMxY3NKbWozYUE#gid=0))
 2. Make sure the first column is your dates, and the heading on the first column is "date"
 3. Copy and paste into chart builder

 ####Charting ordinal series data
-1. Find some ordinal series data (may I suggest this)
+1. Find some ordinal series data (may I suggest [this](https://docs.google.com/a/qz.com/spreadsheet/ccc?key=0AtrPfe-ScVhJdDZrODFnM3Q1TTlfSHA2Z3lrSjJrUmc#gid=0))
 2. Make sure the first column are your categories, and the heading on the first column _isn't_ "date"
 3. Copy and paste into chartbuilder

 ####Finishing up
-_steps 1-4 are optional_
+_steps 2-4 are optional_

+1. Pick your series types
-1. Set a title
+2. Set a title
-2. Set your units using the axis prefix and suffix field
+3. Set your units using the axis prefix and suffix field
-3. Adjust your max and min (if you so choose)
+4. Adjust your max and min (if you so choose)
 4. Add a credit line and/or a source line
-5. Click create chart
+6. Click create chart
-6. Select to download an svg or png
+7. Select to download an svg or png

 ###Examples of charts made with Chartbuilder
 ####Line charts